Databases, Streaming Architecture, Data Integration

 Event Logging: Application logs flow through Kafka into Cassandra's wide-column structure, where they're organized by service, timestamp, and severity.
 The write-optimized storage handles massive volumes while supporting operational queries.

-Materialized Views: Stream processors like Kafka Streams or Flink consume events, compute aggregations, and write results to Cassandra.
+Materialized Views: Stream processors like Kafka Streams, Apache Flink, or ksqlDB consume events, compute aggregations, and write results to Cassandra.
 The database serves these precomputed views with low latency.

 Redis + Kafka: Caching and Session Management